 Get Rid of Ants in Your Home

-Edited by Ian Gabriel T. Tolledo, Anonymous, Lynn, Robbi and 1 other
+Edited by Ian Gabriel T. Tolledo, Lynn, Robbi, Eng and 2 others

 Have you ever been bitten by an ant while you're sleeping?
-Have you ever experienced not being able to eat your sweet treats because some ants managed to get at them first?
+Have you ever been frustrated because you've been looking forward to those sweet treats but the ants managed to beat you to them?
 If you have these problems, along with hundreds of other ant-related dilemmas in your home, then it's time for some serious ant-busting action!
-Don't worry, you won't even need a pest control expert to repel and exterminate ants.
-You just need to follow the steps here (all are home-tested).
+Don't worry, you won't even need a pest control expert to repel and exterminate ants, you just need to follow the steps here (all are home-tested).
 You heard that right, and there are other conventional tricks you can use to get rid of these pesky insects.
 Now let's get going!

 - 1 Identify the Ant (Optional)

 - 2 Ant Busting Techniques